Crackdown on illegal holiday rentals: about 3,000 inspections and 4,400 removed listings.

 Record inspections, many listings deleted – and yet the problem persists

-On December 11, 2025 the island council published figures that read well: around 3,000 inspections, 19 percent more than the previous year and three times as many as in 2023.
+On December 11, 2025 the island council published a Consell report on inspections and removed listings that read well: around 3,000 inspections, 19 percent more than the previous year and three times as many as in 2023.
 More than half of these operations were directed against illegal offers.
 In cooperation with platforms like Airbnb, more than 4,400 listings without registration were removed – which, according to the tourism department, corresponds to over 20,000 illegally advertised beds.
 Numbers that signal impact.
-But they do not answer the pressing questions on the island.
+Coverage of the council's inspection efforts does not answer the pressing questions on the island.

 Key question: Are intensified controls alone enough to mitigate the side effects of short-term rentals for residents?
 On a Thursday morning, walking past the Plaça Major or the market in front of Mercat de l'Olivar, you hear the usual mix of Spanish, German and engine noise.
 Still, it is noticeable that neighborhoods are changing: old buildings that once had permanent tenants are turning into short-term income sources for owners – with consequences for rents and neighborhood structure.